CineEncoder/cine-encoder/README.md

 # Cine Encoder

 Cine Encoder is an application, uses the FFmpeg, MKVToolNix and MediaInfo utilities, that allows to convert media files while preserving HDR metadata.
-Supported hardware encoding NVENC for codecs H265, H264 and Intel QSV (for Windows and experimental for Linux) for codecs H264, MPEG-2.
-The following encoding modes are implemented: H265, H264, VP9, MPEG-2, XDCAM, DNxHR, ProRes
+Supported hardware encoding NVENC and Intel QSV (for Windows and experimental for Linux).
+The following encoding modes are implemented: H265, H264, VP9, MPEG-2, XDCAM, XAVC, DNxHR, ProRes.

 ![View](./images/View_1.png)